ReachOut’s research activities support us to better understand our audiences and learn how we can improve our services.

 Our program of users and designs research with diverse young people and the important people in their lives (parents/carers and teachers) helps us to understand the lived experiences of young people, and how they need our service to respond to help them navigate everyday issues and mental health challenges.

-We’re always looking for feedback from our users on how we can do better.
-We evaluate our service using lots of different methods, including data analytics, brief on-site surveys, qualitative research, cross-sectional surveys and longitudinal studies.
+We're always looking for feedback from our users on how we can do better.
+We evaluate our services using lots of different methods, including data analytics, brief on-site surveys, qualitative research, cross-sectional surveys and longitudinal studies.
 Understanding our impact is a priority for ReachOut, so that we can be confident the service is improving the mental health and wellbeing of young people.
 Our theory of change guides the design of a program of studies which measures impacts that matter to young people and families, as well as to our funders and policy makers.

 We work closely with the service design and delivery team to translate the findings from these studies in as close to real time as possible.
 We also share our research in public reports and academic journals so that our sector colleagues can learn from us and we can contribute to building the evidence for digital mental health.